Royal Greenhouses Laeken

 *Dogs are not allowed

-*Parking is available opposite of the entrance.
+*Parking is available opposite the entrance.
 Plan ahead for a bit of extra time in case the parking is full and they close it, you might need to park elsewhere

 *Picnic is not allowed during the visit